This post may contain eBay affiliate links. Please read our disclosure policy.

 Brooks Robinson Rookie Year Stats: 50 games | 2 HR | 14 RBI | .239 BA

-Quite possibly the greatest defensive third baseman in major league history, he won 16 consecutive Gold Glove Awards during his career, was an 18-time All-Star, and won two World Series rings, being named as the MVP in 1970.
+Quite possibly the most outstanding defensive third baseman in significant league history, he won 16 consecutive Gold Glove Awards during his career, was an 18-time All-Star, and won two World Series rings, being named as the MVP in 1970.

 Here’s a rundown of Brooks Robinson’s best rookie cards, along with an investment outlook for the next few years.